ArnavMK/Mathcraft/README.md

 Dev branch: This is where I make and test new fetures before merging to main, if you still wish to look at the latest version clone this branch.

 To run this project via the source code.
 Use the live server extension either in vscode or the npm package. (npm install live-server).
-But if you can always visit the live website [here](https://arnavmk.github.io/Mathcraft/)
+But you can always visit the live website [here](https://arnavmk.github.io/Mathcraft/)

 Here are some cool graphs you can plot in mathcraft.